jblocher/mgt6534/README.md

 ***ChatGPT Plus from OpenAI*** This is required for the course.
 Go to [OpenAI](https://openai.com/) to sign up.

 ***Open AI API access*** This is required for the course as well.
 Go to the [OpenAI Platform](https://platform.openai.com/overview) to sign up.
 You will need something called an *API Key* to access OpenAI via python as well as to do many in-class assignments.
 There is no charge to sign up, rather this is a "pay per usage" setup, but the cost is very, very low.
-You may spend less than $10 for the whole class, and you will need to provide a credit card.
+You may spend less than $1 for the whole class, but you will need to provide a credit card.

 #### Other Generative AI Options